ZigzagAwaka/CombinedWeathersToolkit/zigzag.combinedweatherstoolkit/README.md

 - While this tool was not meant to be used by code, I guess you can still use it if you like.
 However if you really want to use code, well you can also use [WeatherTweaks](https://thunderstore.io/c/lethal-company/p/mrov/WeatherTweaks/) directly.

-- But anyways.
-If you want to use code from this mod you can do so by instanciating a new `ToolkitWeather` class, then populate it with the data you want (name, color, weights, weathers, etc) then call `Register()` on this object.
+- If you want to use code from this mod you can do so by instanciating a new `ToolkitWeather` class, then populate it with the data you want (name, color, weights, weathers, etc) then call `Register()` on this object.
 For an example on how it works in practice you can look at [this](https://github.com/ZigzagAwaka/CombinedWeathersToolkit/blob/main/CombinedWeathersToolkit/Toolkit/PredefinedRegistery.cs).

 </details>